 I like to have this salve to use on bumps and bruises.
 Comfrey root salve has been shown to be a bone knit herbal remedy.
 Comfrey bone healing research shows it helps reduce the time in healing.
 With kids in taekwondo, and a busy homestead, broken bones, bumps and bruises happen on a regular basis around here.

-I usually make a batch of this every 3 months or so in order to keep up with demand.
+I usually make a batch of this every three months or so to keep up with demand.
 You only need some dried comfrey, which you can find at my affiliate partner, and some carrier oil.
 I used fractionated coconut oil (find it here), but you can use almond, jojoba, hemp seed, or even olive oil for this.

 What you will need to make this comfrey salve:

 - 1 cup oil of choice

 - 1 Tablespoon beeswax

 Place dried comfrey into a clean glass jar.
 You can use a canning jar or any other glass container you have.
 A glass jar is the best choice due to the heat and the oils.

 Cover the herbs with the oil.
 In a heavy-bottomed pot, add enough water to come up on the sides of the jar.
 You want the water to be at the same level as the oil in the jar.
 Do not allow the water to get into the jar.
 Heat the water to a simmer, then turn the heat down.
 You will want the water to be at a “just simmering” level, not boiling.

 Using a towel or trivet, place the jar of herbs and oils into the water.
 Cover the jar loosely with a lid to keep the herb’s oils in place.
 Keep in the simmering water for 45 minutes.

 Don’t allow the oil to get too hot.
 I use a thermometer to make sure it stays under 100°.
 If necessary, turn the heat down lower.
 Allow it to cool completely.